ujjwalguptaofficial/fortjs-doc/docs/tutorial/route.md

 <br>
 Now you must have understood, how parent and child route is divided.

-Let's see how this route is configured in fortjs -
+Let's see how the route is configured in fortjs -

 ## Parent Route